This article will discuss the following:

 Next we'll look at what steps to take prior to getting an appraisal.

-How to Prepare and Organize Your Coins
+How to Prepare Your Coins to Be Appraised

 The appraisal process will go more quickly and smoothly if you take the time to organize your coins beforehand.
-This will save a lot of timeā€”and your appraiser will be quite happy, as well.
+This will save a lot of time—and your appraiser will be quite happy, as well.

 Many times the need for a coin appraisal arises from the inheritance of a collection or a purchase from an estate sale.
 In that scenario it's unlikely the seller will be familiar with all the coins they have.
 Even the task of identifying them can be overwhelming.
-If you don't know where to start, the easiest things to do is simply group your coins by denomination.
-Older collections from before the 1970s are sometimes already be divided into paper envelopes that used to be distributed by the United States Mint.

 seated liberty quarter type 1 no motto no drapery